cs1302uga/cs1302-tutorials/adt-and-links/adt-and-links.md

 In this analogy, we have a VendingMachine ADT with one operation called `vendItem`.
 Not only should any vending machine implementation have a `vendItem` operation, but it should operate, from the user's perspective, as described in the ADT description.

-**What does the ADT not describe?** It doesn't describe how the actual vending occurs.
-One vending machine implementation might use conveyor belts to vend an item, while another vending machine implementation might use robotic arms to do the same.
-That is, different vending machine manufacturers are responsible for the inner workings of their implementations so long as the `vendItem` operation works as previously described.
-Take special care to notice that the ADT description did not only describe what should happen under normal circumstances.
-It described what should happen under exceptional circumstances as well.
-It did so without ever saying _how_ any of that should be done.
+-->

 ## The List ADT

 A common ADT is the List ADT.
 When thinking of a List as an abstract type, you can think of a List as an ordered collection of objects.
-There are a number of important operations needed for a List.
+There are a number of important operations (abstract methods) needed for a List.
 Some common list operations include, but are not limited to:

 * Creating a new list.
 * Retrieving an object in the list at a particular index.